DRACULA

 Donald Pleasence remains the most famous of all the James Bond villians.

-While many actors played Blofeld, it was Donald's portrayal, with his scarred face and sleepy cat, that's been spoofed in everything from The Simpson's to Austin Powers.Michael Meyers
+While many actors played Blofeld, it was Donald's portrayal, with his scarred face and sleepy cat, that would be spoofed in everything from The Simpson's to Austin Powers and beyond.Michael Meyers

 At the time of his death, Donald made over 200 movies and TV shows.